walkerjameschris/walkerjameschris.github.io/_posts/2022-10-02-star-diagram.md

 A Hertzsprung–Russell diagram (HR diagram) is a visualization of star data which shows the relationship between magnitude and spectral characteristics.
-The diagram was created by Ejnar Hertzsprung an Henry Norris Russell independently in the early 20th century.
+The diagram was created by Ejnar Hertzsprung and Henry Norris Russell independently in the early 20th century.
 You can read more about these diagrams here.

 While interesting, I am no astronomer and am primarily inspired by how interesting the diagrams appear.
-I originally saw this diagram on a post my Mike Bostock (creator of D3.js) when learning more about creating data visualizations in JavaScript.
+I originally saw this diagram on a post by Mike Bostock (creator of D3.js) when learning more about creating data visualizations in JavaScript.
 You can see his implementation here.